NIH "WELCOME WAGON" LETTER

 Expenditure Reporting: Reports of expenditures are required as documentation of the financial status of grants according to the official accounting records of the grantee organization.
 Expenditure reporting is also accomplished using the SF425.

-For grants that are not awarded under the Streamlined Non-Competing Award Process (SNAP), and grants to individuals, foreign organizations, and Federal institutions, expenditure reporting for each budget period must be submitted within 90 days following the calendar quarter in which the budget period ended.
+Except for awards under the Streamlined Non-Competing Award Process (SNAP) and awards that require more frequent reporting, the FFR expenditure data is required annually and must be submitted within 90 days following the calendar quarter in which the budget period ended.
 A final expenditure report for all grants, including those subject to SNAP, is due 90 days after the close of the competitive segment.

 Institutions must submit expenditure reports electronically through the eRA Commons (see eRA Commons below).
 This system will allow institutions to view currently due and late reports.
 Visit the Government Accounting Branch, OFM, website for a point of contact list and FAQs on expenditure reporting.